High-precision measurements of low-lying isomeric states in $^{120-124}$In with JYFLTRAP double Penning trap: Results

 The final measurement of the isomeric state was done with an accumulation time of 759~ms, while the excitation energy was determined with accumulation times of 759~ms and 595~ms. The determined ground-state mass excess is $\Delta = -85709.1(31)$~keV while the isomer excitation energy is $E_{x}=90.1(26)$~keV.
 The ratio of the strongly-produced isomer to the weakly-produced ground state was about $5.5:1$.

 To further investigate which long-lived states were measured, the isomerically-mixed beam of $^{120}$In was sent to the post-trap decay setup in a continuous mode.
 The ions of interest were purified by the first trap.
 However, due to a small frequency difference between $^{120}$In and $^{120}$Cd, the beam contained a small cadmium contamination.
 The analysis of the $\beta$-gated $\gamma$-ray spectrum ($\Delta T(\gamma - \beta) \leq 250~\mathrm{ns}$) revealed a presence of $\gamma$-ray transitions originating from the decay of the $8^-$ (355, 465, 610, 697 and 965 keV) and $5^+$ (864 and 1294 keV) isomeric states in $^{120}$In (see Fig.~\ref{fig:in120_spec}).
 Their ratio was determined to be about $3:1$.
 It should be noted that the presence of the $^{120}$Cd contamination does not influence this observation as $^{120}$Cd decays exclusively to the $1^+$ state in $^{120}$In \cite{ENSDF}.

-Considering that (i) the ratios of the number of ions observed in the PI-ICR measurement ($5.5:1$) and the $\gamma$-ray intensities of the 965- to 864-keV transitions in the decay measurement ($3:1$) differ from each other, (ii) the production of the $5^+$ and $8^-$ states was confirmed and the production of the $1^+$ state cannot be excluded, (iii) high-spin states production is favored in fission compared to low-spin states \cite{Rakopoulos2019} and (iv) an agreement between the ground-state mass-excess from this work (${\Delta = -85708.5(23)}$~keV) and the $1^+$ state mass excess from the AME2020 evaluation (${\Delta = -85730(40)}$~keV \cite{Wang2021}), we assign the $1^+$ state as the ground state.
+Considering that (i) the ratios of the number of ions observed in the PI-ICR measurement ($5.5:1$) and the $\gamma$-ray intensities of the 965- to 864-keV transitions in the decay measurement ($3:1$) differ from each other, (ii) the production of the $5^+$ and $8^-$ states in fission was confirmed and the production of the $1^+$ state cannot be excluded, (iii) production of states with higher spin is favored in fission compared to states with lower spin \cite{Rakopoulos2019} and (iv) an agreement between the ground-state mass-excess from this work (${\Delta = -85708.5(23)}$~keV) and the $1^+$ state mass excess from the AME2020 evaluation (${\Delta = -85730(40)}$~keV \cite{Wang2021}), we assign the $1^+$ state as the ground state.
 At the same time, the observed PI-ICR spot of the isomeric state is a mixture of the $5^+$ and $8^-$ states.
-From the spot width, the energy difference between the two high-spin states is determined to be below 15 keV.
+From the spot width, the energy difference between the $5^+$ and $8^-$ states is estimated to be below 15 keV.
 The uncertainty on the mass-excess value, ${\Delta = -85619.0(16)}$~keV, consists of only the statistical uncertainty and does not take into account the limit on the energy difference between the two long-lived states.

 The $Q_\beta = 5475.7(14)$~keV of the $^{120x}$In isomeric mixture to the $^{120}$Sn ground state extracted in this work is 1.1$\sigma$ away from the AME2020 extrapolation for the $Q_\beta$ value of the first isomeric state ($Q_\beta = 5420(50)\#$~keV \cite{Wang2021}).
 This estimation replaced two experimental values of $5280(200)$~keV from Ref.~\cite{Kantele1964} and $5340(170)$~keV from Ref.~\cite{Aleklett1978} which were deemed irregular and were proposed as good candidates for new experimental studies \cite{Huang2021}.
 It should be noted that since the $Q_\beta$ value from this work is based on the mass excess of the isomer mixture, the real $Q_\beta$ of the first isomeric state is lower and, consequently, closer to the AME2020 estimate.